South Park: Post COVID

-"South Park: Post Covid" (also stylized "South Park: Post COVID") is a 2021 American adult animated comedy television special episode written and directed by Trey Parker.
+"South Park: Post COVID" is a 2021 American adult animated comedy television special episode written and directed by Trey Parker.
 It is the first in a series of South Park television specials for the streaming service Paramount+ and premiered on November 25, 2021.
 It is also considered to be the 310th episode overall of the television series.
+Its story is followed by "The Return of COVID."

 Plot

 Forty years into the future, the COVID-19 pandemic is waning.
-Stan Marsh has moved away from South Park, Colorado.
-He is employed as an online whiskey consultant and lives with a sentient, nagging Amazon Alexa.
+Stan Marsh has moved away from South Park, Colorado, is employed as an online whiskey consultant, and lives with a sentient, nagging Amazon Alexa.
 Stan receives a call from Kyle Broflovski, now the guidance counselor at South Park Elementary, who informs him that Kenny McCormick has died.

-Working as a scientist, Kenny had been researching the origins of COVID-19 and the possibility of a cure and revealed that in the event of his death, his closest friends would know where to find his missing data by retracing their steps.
+Working as a scientist, Kenny had been researching the origins of COVID-19 and the possibility of a cure.
+He revealed that in the event of his death, his closest friends would know where to find his missing data by retracing their steps.
 Stan returns to South Park to pay his respects to Kenny; he is reluctant to reconnect with Kyle and rebuffs his suggestion that they search for Kenny's missing data.
 They attend Kenny's wake and reunite with several of their former classmates.
 Eric Cartman has converted to Judaism, become a rabbi, and is raising a family, to Kyle's skeptical annoyance.
 Also in attendance are Tweek Tweak and his partner Craig Tucker; Wendy Testaburger and her husband, Darwin; Jimmy Valmer, who has become a late-night talk show host; Token Black, now a law enforcement officer; and Clyde Donovan.
 Stan leaves the wake early and watches a report on Kenny, where he notices "Tegridy Weed" in Kenny's notes.

 At Kenny's funeral, a furious Stan believes that Kyle set him up to coerce him to visit his father, Randy.
 As Stan departs, a scientist confirms Kenny's cause of death to be a new COVID-19 variant, causing widespread panic.
 Military forces quarantine South Park as Stan attempts to leave, forcing him to take shelter at South Park Elementary.
 With the refuge at total capacity, a reluctant Kyle allows Cartman and his family to stay with him.